Please see below, and check our weekly update for the complete list of recreation closures due to COVID-19.

 Parking and Snow Play Areas:

-- Deer Creek Picnic Area (Open from dusk to dawn.
-Free)
+- Deer Creek Picnic Area (Restrooms are closed)

 See snow on the horizon?
 Winter storms can make travel very dangerous.

 * Always check the WEATHER and the ROAD CONDITIONS (zoom in to the Las Vegas area and click the roads) before you head up!